gavinlyonsrepo/RpiMotorLib/Documentation/28BYJ.md

 The library file RpiMotorLib.py contains the class which controls the motor.
 The test file in the test folder is called [BYJ_Motor_Test.py](https://github.com/gavinlyonsrepo/RpiMotorLib/blob/master/test/BYJ_Motor_Test.py).

-When initialize class pass a name and motor type
+When initialize class pass a name and motor type, The class is called BYJMotor.
-The class is called BYJMotor
+NB **Set to motor type to 28BYJ for this component**

 `BYJMotor(name, motor_type)`